Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 ## Triangle congruence using SSS and SAS (Congruencia de triángulos usando LLL y LAL)

-(Construcción de un triángulo dados tres lados) **Triangle from three sides construction**: a geometric construction to draw a triangle, given the lengths of its three sides.

-> Triangle from three sides construction
->
-> This construction requires paper, pencil, ruler, and compass (or equivalent tools and materials).
-> 1. Set the measures of the three sides from the triangle to draw.
-Let $a$, $b$, $c$ be the measures of the three sides respectively.
-> 2. Draw the length $a$ as a segment.
-> 3. Open the compass to the length of $b$.
-Center the compass in one of the endpoints of the segment from step 2 and draw a wide arc.
-> 4. Open the compass to the length of $c$.
-Center the compass in the other endpoint of the segment from step 2 and draw a wide arc, such that it intersects with the arc from step 3.
-> 5. Draw two segments, one from each endpoint of the segment from step 2 to the intersection of the arcs.
-The result is the triangle given the three measures of its sides.

-(Postulado LLL de congruencia de triángulos)
-**SSS triangle congruence postulate**: SSS stands for Side-Side-Side (Lado-Lado-Lado).
-This postulate says that two triangles with side-side-side of the same lengths, are congruent, i.e. if the three sides of a triangle are individually congruent to the three sides of another triangle, then the two triangles are congruent.

-> SSS triangle congruence postulate
->
-> Let $\triangle ABC$ have sides with measures $a$, $b$, $c$, and $\triangle DEF$ have sides with measures $d$, $e$, $f$.
-If $a = d$, $b = e$, and $c = f$, then $\triangle ABC \cong \triangle DEF$.

-(Ángulo comprendido entre dos lados)
-**Included angle between two sides**: the angle between two given sides, is the included angle, so the sides must share a vertex, which is the vertex of the angle.

-(Construcción de un triángulo dados dos lados y su ángulo comprendido) **Triangle from two sides and their included angle construction**: a geometric construction to draw a triangle given two sides and their included angle.

-> Triangle from two sides and their included angle construction
->
-> This construction requires paper, pencil, ruler, and protractor (or equivalent tools and materials).
-> 1. Set the two measures of the sides, and the measure of their included angle from the triangle to draw.
-Let $a$, $c$ be the measures of the two sides, and $\beta$ be the measure of the included angle.
-> 2. Draw the length $a$ as a segment.
-> 3. Measure the angle $\beta$ using the segment from step 2 as the first side of the angle.
-Mark the angle.
-> 4. Draw the length $c$ as a segment in the direction of the angle mark from step 3.
-> 5. Join the remaining two points to close the triangle.
-The result is the triangle.

 (Postulado LAL de congruencia de triángulos)
 **SAS triangle congruence postulate**: SAS stands for Side-Angle-Side (Lado-Ángulo-Lado).
 This postulate says that if two sides and their included angle are individually congruent to two sides and their included angle of another triangle, then the two triangles are congruent.